 5.1 General

-Unless otherwise specified, all tests shall be conducted at the temperature of 15 °C to 40 °C and the relative humidity of 30% to 75%.
+Unless otherwise specified, all tests shall be conducted at the temperature of 15 °C to 40 °C and the relative humidity of 30 percent to 75 percent.
 Before measurement, the specimen shall be pre-conditioned under these atmospheric conditions for a sufficient period to make the sample reach stable state.

 When the tested sample is removed from the package, it shall not be subjected to tension or unnecessary bending.
 Prior to each test, it shall remove sufficient sample to ensure that the sample under test has no damage.